kuangxu/rinse-me-gently/README.md

 - Reinstall dependencies: `pip install -r requirements.txt`
 - Check Python version matches: `python --version`

+### Training Warnings (Fixed Automatically)

+- **MPS pin_memory warning**: The code automatically disables `pin_memory` on Apple Silicon (MPS) devices - this is normal and safe to ignore if you see it in older code
+- **PEFT loss_type warning**: The LoRA configuration now explicitly sets `task_type="CAUSAL_LM"` to prevent warnings about unrecognized loss types
+- Both warnings have been fixed in the latest version of the code

 ## 📝 Expected Training Times

 Times are estimates for 50 examples, 1 epoch on midrange CPU (i7, 16GB RAM):